huse360/Square/README.md

 ## Step 3

 In the `class SquareCell: UITableViewCell` we have to force the layout of all subviews, which updates self's intrinsic height, and thus height of a cell.
-The key thing is to call `super` at the end (NOT at the beginning)

 ```
 override func systemLayoutSizeFitting(_ targetSize: CGSize, withHorizontalFittingPriority horizontalFittingPriority: UILayoutPriority, verticalFittingPriority: UILayoutPriority) -> CGSize {